Frequently Asked Questions

 There are two main ways to get an estimate with Mutual Assurance.
 Go to our online estimate tool or call us at (804) 355-1794 to speak with one of our Member Services team.

-We require at least a 30-day waiting period for new policies to allow us time to arrange for and conduct an inspection of the prospective property and its premises.
-Many companies will write your policy over the phone and decide later whether or not they will continue to insure your property.
+We conduct an inspection of your home and complete the underwriting process prior to issuing a new policy.
+Many companies will write your policy over the phone and decide later whether they will continue to insure your property.
 We feel it is in our members' best interest to make underwriting decisions before coverage is effective.

 Why does Mutual Assurance inspect every property inside and out?